shunk031/huggingface-datasets_cocoapi-tools/README.md

 ## Installation

-You can install the package via pip:
+You can install the library via pip:

 ```shell
 pip install huggingface-datasets-cocoapi-tools
 ```

-You can also install the package with the optional dependencies for [🤗 huggingface datasets](https://github.com/huggingface/datasets):
+You can also install the library with the optional dependencies for [🤗 huggingface datasets](https://github.com/huggingface/datasets):

 ```
 pip install 'huggingface-datasets-cocoapi-tools[datasets]'